Using the Android app¶

 Start the Syncthing app from Syncthing Tray and enable running Syncthing in the app settings.

-Import the config and data from step 1 in the app settings.
-When clicking on “Import …” you will be prompted to select the directory you stored the export made in step 1.
-After selecting the directory no changes will be made immediately; the app will show you what it found and allow you to and select what parts you want to import.
+Import the config and data from step 1 in via “App settings → Import …”.
+You will be prompted to select the directory or archive that was created by the export in step 1.
+After the selection, no changes will be made immediately; the app will show you what it found and allow you to select what parts you want to import.

 It is recommended to select only specific folders and devices.
-Then the Syncthing Tray app will keep its current device ID.
+Then, the Syncthing Tray app will keep its current device ID.
 This means it will appear as a new device on other devices.
-So you will have to add it on other devices as a new device and accept sharing relevant folders.
+So, you will have to add it on other devices as a new device and accept sharing relevant folders.

-When setting up a completely new device you can simply select/create empty folders where you want the imported folders to be.
-Then Syncthing will pull the contents from other devices once you unpause the folders/devices.
+When setting up a completely new device, you can simply select/create empty folders where you want the imported folders to be.
+Then, Syncthing will pull the contents from other devices once you unpause the folders/devices.

 It is also possible to do a full import.
 This will import the Syncthing configuration and database from the export.
 That means the device ID from your existing app setup will be reused.
 In fact, the entire Syncthing configuration and database will be reused.
-So the setup will be identical to how it was before - except that now a different app is used.
+So, the setup will be identical to how it was before — except that now a different app is used.
 That also means that no changes are required on other devices.
-The big caveat of this method is that you should not start the other app anymore unless you re-import the config/database there and make sure the app from Syncthing Tray is stopped.
-Reusing the Syncthing database is also generally considered dangerious and therefore not recommended when setting up a new device.
+The big caveat of this method is that you should not start the other app anymore unless you re-import the config/database there and ensure the app from Syncthing Tray is stopped.
+Reusing the Syncthing database is also generally considered dangerous and therefore not recommended when setting up a new device.

-The Syncthing-Fork app uses Android’s native UI framework and therefore has a more native UI than Syncthing Tray which uses Qt.
+The Syncthing-Fork app uses Android’s native UI framework and therefore has a more native UI than Syncthing Tray, which uses Qt.
 The UI of Syncthing Tray still follows the Material style guidelines and provides native file dialogs and notifications.

-The UI of Syncthing Tray on Android is more in-line with the UI of Syncthing Tray on the desktop and the official web-based UI.
+The UI of Syncthing Tray on Android is more in line with the UI of Syncthing Tray on the desktop and the official web-based UI.

 The UI of Syncthing Tray on Android allows changing all advanced settings and has built-in help texts for many options in accordance with the official Syncthing documentation.